electric-eloquence/feplet-vs-patternlab-php/README.md

 TEASER CONTENT
 ```

 This isn't an edge case, nor should it be forbidden.
-Drupal, for example, will
+Drupal, for example,
-recurse through templates in this circular manner.
+recurses through templates in this circular manner.
 A full Drupal node view can
 include teasers of other nodes.
 Feplet and Pattern Lab for PHP also respect the
 conditions that determine which recursion paths to take.

 Alternate template engines are available for use in Pattern Lab for Node, but
-don't expect the first few tries with them to work as expected.
+don't expect the first few tries with them to work as intended.
 Add to this that
 there is little to no documentation for such usage.

-Inefficient use of tools like Pattern Lab will invariably lead to questions
+Ineffective use of tools like Pattern Lab invariably leads to questions like,
-like, "What is the payoff for all this increased upfront cost?"
-No, "Atomic
+"What is the payoff for all this increased upfront cost?"
+No, "Atomic Design"
-Design" and "Prototyping" are not payoffs—one is a methodology, and the other is
+and "Prototyping" are not payoffs—one is a methodology, and the other is
 increased upfront cost!

 #### Thanks for Visiting!